 Cedar Chests Are a Never-Ending Phenomenon!

 Cedar chests are a historically continuing phenomenon.
 You might have memories of grandma’s beautiful cedar chest sitting at the foot of her bed.
 Do you remember the awe and the mystery this rustic beauty teased your childhood intrigue with?
 Cedar chests appear to hold valuable treasures or at least something worthy of being stowed away under lock and key.
 Now as an adult you don’t wonder anymore what kind of treasures grandma hid in her cedar chest.
 You are the one putting your own treasures or valuables into this beautiful wooden box.
-But what is safe to store in a cedar chest?

 Which is what begs this sensible question… “What is safe to store in a cedar chest?”

 Before we answer this question, take a moment to understand what incredible storage you find inside your cedar chest.

 Cedar chests have withstood the test of time and are still charming people’s homes all over the world.
 It is no small accident that these aromatic wooden chests have held their ground (or should I say space) for centuries.

 So, what is the secret to this chest’s seeming immortality?
 The secret ingredient.
 Cedar wood.
 Cedar chests proved to provide excellent storage because it is built with solid cedar wood.
 Cedar wooden chests offer lasting, reliable, and resilient storage for the following reasons:

 - Water Resistant – Cedar wood is naturally designed to withstand harsh environmental elements such as rain or snow.
 No need to worry about occasional water spills or a leaking roof damaging your cedar.
 Thanks to cedar wood’s amazing water resistance properties you don’t need to fear mold growing inside of your chest.

 - Decay resistant – Your cedar chest will not rot away with age.
 Cedar wood is naturally resistant to decay.